The Flexible and Versatile Packaging Choice: Polypropylene Corrugated Takes Over

-Westford USA, June 12, 2023 (GLOBE NEWSWIRE) -- The Global Advanced Process Control (APC) Market size is expected to reach USD 2757.72 million by 2030 and exhibit a CAGR of 9.25% in the forecast period (2023−2030), according to Skyquest's latest research report.
-The growing demand for APC systems is due to their ability to reduce production time efficiently, ensure the manufacture of higher quality goods and enhance process plant operation, efficiency, cost and safety.
+Westford, USA, June 13, 2023 (GLOBE NEWSWIRE) -- The global palliative care market size is expected to reach USD 6.34 billion by 2030 and exhibit a CAGR of 7.7% in the forecast period (2023−2030), according to Skyquest's latest research report.
+The increasing prevalence of chronic diseases, the aging population, patient-centered care, government support, and technological advancement are fueling the Market's growth.

-Government Initiatives and Market Trends to Promote the Use of Advanced Process Control (APC)
+Integrated Care and Staffing Challenges to Promote the Use of Palliative Care

-At a global scale, the Integration of machine learning with artificial intelligence, adoption of cloud-based APC systems, and increasing use of real-time data analytics trends promote the growth of advanced process control.
+At a global scale, development in integrated care, home-based care, telemedicine, quality metrics and staffing challenges are the trends promoting the growth of a palliative type of care.

-Several government initiatives project the growth of advanced process control in the coming years.
-For example, the US Department of Energy's (DOE) Advanced Manufacturing Office (AMO) program is focused on accelerating the adoption of energy-efficient technologies, including APC systems, in manufacturing industries.
+Moreover, a shortage of trained palliative care professionals leads to staffing challenges in some areas.
+This shortage is expected to continue in the coming years, and providers must find new ways to address this issue.

 Browse summary of the report and Complete Table of Contents (ToC):

-- Yokogawa Electric Corporation and Shell have collaboratively developed the Platform for Advanced Control and Estimation R5.03 software suite, which is part of the OpreX™ Asset Operations and Optimization portfolio.
-This solution combines Shell's advanced plant process control technology with Yokogawa's real-time control technology to boost productivity, reduce energy consumption, and enhance product yield for customers.
+- Kain Capital LLC, a top-tier private equity firm with a focus on leveraging technology to enable healthcare services companies, has recently revealed the formation of PERA Holdings, a new holding company for hospice investments.
+As a part of this announcement, Kain Capital has also disclosed the platform's first acquisition, which is set to enhance and expand its offerings.

-- In terms of application, the oil and gas segment dominated due to the demand for optimized production processes.
+- In terms of application, the cancer segment dominates due to the high prevalence of disease

-- In terms of type, the model predictive control type segment is projected to gain more popularity due to its high performance
+- In terms of type, the Home-based palliative care type segment is projected to gain more popularity as it provides more personalized care

 - North America and Asia Pacific are leading markets and will continue to exhibit dominance in the global market mainly due presence of major market players

-The global Advanced Process Control (APC) market report is segmented based on Product type, application, and region.
+The global palliative care market report is segmented based on Product type, application, and region.

 By Type